DevilXD/TwitchDropsMiner/README.md

 **Usage:**

 - Download the [lastest release](https://github.com/DevilXD/TwitchDropsMiner/releases) - it's recommended to keep it in the folder it comes with.
-- Run it - it should create a `settings.json` file, where you can put in your username and channels to watch.
-- Run it again - it should ask you for your Twitch username and password (if you haven't included those in the settings file), and a 2FA key if you have one setup.
+- Run it - it should ask you for your Twitch username and password, and a 2FA key if you have one setup.
-- After successful login, it should start mining right away.
+- After successful login, it should fetch a list of all available live channels and start mining right away.
-- Upon closing the application, cookies will be stored in the `cookies.pickle` file, from which the authorization information will be restored on each subsequent run.
+- Cookies will be stored in the `cookies.pickle` file, from which the authorization information will be restored on each subsequent run.
 - Note: Username and password are only needed for initial login, and thus can be safely removed from the settings file afterwards.
 Make sure to keep your cookies file safe, as the authorization information it stores can give another person access to your Twitch account.